Bonytail chub: Reproduction

-Little is known about their reproductive habits, but they are thought to spawn in mid-summer and perhaps hybridize with both roundtail and humpback chubs.
-Spawning in Lake Mohave has been observed during May, while in the upper Green River, it occurs in the months of June and July.
+Little is known about their reproductive habits, but they are thought to spawn in midsummer and perhaps hybridize with both roundtail and humpback chubs.
+Spawning in Lake Mohave has been observed during May, while in the upper Green River, it occurs in June and July.
 Eggs are laid randomly over the bottom, and no parental care occurs.

 Conservation

-The bonytail chub's population sizes are small, and continue to become even smaller.
-The depletion of the population is primarily due to the habitat alterations caused by dams and due to competition and predation by non-native fish.
+The bonytail chub's population sizes are small and declining.
+The depletion of the population is primarily due to the habitat alterations caused by dams and competition and predation by non-native fish.

-A USFWS Recovery Plan was established in 1990, and included objectives of protecting the habitats of the bonytail chub, and even reintroducing hatchery-reared fish into the wild.
+A USFWS Recovery Plan established in 1990 included the objectives of protecting the habitats of the bonytail chub, and even reintroducing hatchery-reared fish into the wild.

-The Bonytail Chub Recovery Plan was approved on September 4, 1990, and refugia for the bonytail chub exist today in several places: Dexter National Fish Hatchery, New Mexico; Arizona Game and Fish Page Springs Hatchery; Ouray National Wildlife Refuge, Ouray, Utah; Buenos Aires National Wildlife Refuge, Sasabe, Arizona; Niland Native Fish Ponds, California.
+The Bonytail Chub Recovery Plan was approved on September 4, 1990, and refugia for the bonytail chub exist today in several places: Dexter National Fish Hatchery, New Mexico; Arizona Game and Fish Page Springs Hatchery; Ouray National Wildlife Refuge, Ouray, Utah; Buenos Aires National Wildlife Refuge, Sasabe, Arizona; and Niland Native Fish Ponds, California.